 ChatGPT is a conversation.
 An agent is a worker.

 Think of ChatGPT as a very smart colleague you can ask questions.
 You type, it responds.
-It does not remember what happened yesterday unless you remind it.
-It cannot check your CRM, update a spreadsheet, or send a follow-up email on its own.
 Every interaction starts and ends with you.

 An AI agent is different.
-You define a goal: “qualify every inbound lead within five minutes and route hot leads to sales.”
+You define a goal such as "qualify every inbound lead within five minutes and route hot leads to sales."
 The agent takes it from there.
-It reads the incoming message, checks the company against your ICP criteria, looks up firmographic data, scores the lead, drafts a reply, and either sends it or queues it for human review.
-Then it moves on to the next one.
+It reads the incoming message, checks the company against your ICP criteria, looks up data, scores the lead, drafts a reply, and either sends it or queues it for human review.

 Where the market stands today.

 Translation: most companies are dabbling.
-A small group is pulling ahead.
-The gap between the two groups is widening.
+A small group is widening the gap.

 Where agentic AI actually works today.